slowernews/wisdom-tldr/chapters/chapter_1_self.md

 We were designed to walk dozens of miles each day, catch our own meals, live in a close-knit tribe, have regular sex, raise children and die.
 When life becomes about enjoying every second over accumulating more stuff, we are able to live lives of true abundance and joy.

+Hints:

+- Build a business with the heuristic of «maximize my vacation time».
+You will often be presented with two options: the lucrative option and the lifestyle option.
+- Aspire to work 3 days a week; 3 weeks a month; 3 months free a year.
+- Aspire to move past room-mates, commutes, alarm clocks and calendars.
+(Naval Ravikant)
+- Own my house on a few acres with clean water river frontage, and assets I can enjoy & be creative with (car, bike, music equipment, tools, etc)
+- How to reduce your expenses without sacrificing your quality of life?
+Geoarbitrage.
+Car: max 10K.
+Job: live next to it.
+Income doesn’t make you rich. spending habits do.
+- The opposite of play isn’t work, it’s depression.
+Create a life you don’t need a vacation from.
+Making money in order to consume goods can’t mankinds’s sole purpose on this planet.
+- 3 hobbies: one creative, one to keep in shape and one to make money.
+- House + work + third place.
+We drink to loosen our tongues.
+Feel like a local celebrity: everybody knows who you are.
+- I have no plans to retire.
+It’s the perfect combination of work and play that keep you young.
+- You can never be over dressed or over educated but avoid clothing that are more interesting than you are.
+- Simplicity is the ultimate sophistication.

+> *"He who buys what he does not need, steals from himself." (...)
+"Joy and sorrow sleep on the same bed."
+-- vox populi*

 > *"If you have a garden and a library, you have everything you need."
 -- Cicero [-106]*

+> *"Think of each day as a single life."
+-- Seneca [-004]*

 > *"The happiest of all lives is a busy solitude."
 -- Voltaire [1694]*

+> *"Hard work is simply the refuge of people that have nothing to do." (...)
+"We live in an age when unnecessary things are our only necessities."
+-- Oscar Wilde [1854]*

 > *"Any idiot can face a crisis; it’s this day-to-day living that wears you out." (...)
 "Medicine is my lawful wife and literature is my mistress."